BrianBosho/cram_plan/api_doc.md

 - If the world is not initialized
 - Any exception during detection

-#### Implementation Notes
-- First tries to orient the robot camera toward a central object
-- If `object_name` is provided, searches for that object directly in the world
-- Else uses `DetectAction` with `DetectionTechnique.ALL` to find objects
-- Handles multiple detection results appropriately
-- Extracts detailed information about detected objects including position and color

 ### 11. move_and_rotate

 Moves the robot to a specified location and/or rotates it to a specified orientation.

-**Source**: `robot_actions_api.py:736-795`

 #### Parameters